PHILADELPHIA & CHESTER COUNTY, Pennsylvania Tour

 Next we’ll head up the road to the highlands of Birchrunville in Chester Springs to visit family-owned and operated Birchrun Hills Farms, an award-winning producer of handcrafted artisanal raw milk cheeses.
 Cheesemaker Sue Miller will give us a personal tour of the 54-acre farm, introducing us to their vivacious herd of about 85 predominantly Holstein cows, with a few Jerseys that Sue calls “the ambassadors.”
 We’ll visit the farm’s dairy to see robotic milking machines and enjoy a picnic lunch with her family.
 You’ll fall in love with their excellent raw milk cheeses, including Birchrun Blue, a mild semi-soft cheese that is sweet, peppery, and creamy with delicate blue flavors and a fudgy texture; Equinox, an Alpine-style cheese with nutty, brown buttery notes and a hint of salt; Fat Cat, a “little stinker” washed rind that is both earthy and tangy with a grassy finish and velvety texture.

-At 3:30 p.m., we’ll make our departure for Philadelphia and say our goodbyes back near DiBruno Bros. on Ninth Street.
+At 4 p.m. depart for Philadelphia, arriving approximately at 5 p.m. and say our goodbyes back near DiBruno Bros. on Ninth Street.

 ©2017 Cheese Journeys